gcs278/gateway-api/geps/gep-1619/index.md

  1. Should we leave room in this policy to add additional concepts in the future such as Session Affinity?
 If so, how would we adjust the naming and overall scope of this policy?
+    - **Answer**: Yes.
+We adjusted the API to use `LoadBalancerPolicy`.
+See [API](#api) for more details.
  2. Should we leave room for configuring different forms of Session Persistence?
     If so, what would that look like?
     - **Answer**: Yes.
 See the [API](#go) and the [API Granularity](#api-granularity) section for more details.
+ 3. Does `LoadBalancerPolicy` appropriately describe the API responsible for configuring load-balancing options for traffic?

 ### Standard